 Ans: In modern biology and medicine, RNA biology has become one of the most prominent fields.
 Cutting-edge developments in RNA biology and technology are pushing medicine and our knowledge of nature to new heights.
-We can use CRISPR to change the genome and fix disease-causing mutations.
-We’ve seen the potency of mRNA vaccines, a novel type of vaccine technology, in treating SARS-CoV-2 viral infection during the last two years.
-They are most likely merely the tip of the iceberg of RNA’s revolutionary potential.
+For example, CRISPR can change the genome and fix disease-causing mutations.
+We’ve seen the potency of mRNA vaccines, a novel vaccine technology, in treating SARS-CoV-2 viral infection over the last two years.
+However, they are most likely merely the tip of the iceberg of RNA’s revolutionary potential.
 Several properties enhance RNA’s transforming capacity.
 Several properties enhance RNA’s transforming capacity.

 First, the primary link between genotypes and phenotypes, RNA is an obvious target for biological alteration.

 Second, because RNA is so ubiquitous, any breakthrough use will spread across the board, having a far-reaching influence.